 I didn’t set out to teach my children math, but this simple grocery store game has provided them with profound numeric fluency and powerful computing skills.
 Over time they’ve naturally learned to compose and decompose numbers.

-How many pennies does it take to make ten cents?
+How many pennies does it take to make fifty cents?
+Fifty.
 How many nickels?
+Ten.
 List the number of ways we can break down thirty cents.
 How many different sets of coins can we use to provide the same value?

 Sometimes we pay without using a particular coin.
 For example, pay fifty-five cents without using any quarters or pay $1.10 without using any dimes.